Exotic Shorthair Cat

-Finding and adopting a Exotic Shorthair cat from shelters and breed-specific rescues.
+Finding and adopting an Exotic Shorthair cat from shelters and breed-specific rescues.
 What to expect and preparation tips.

-With a typical weight of 7-12 lbs and lifespan of 8-15 yrs, the Exotic Shorthair requires thoughtful care tailored to their specific breed characteristics.
+Plan on 7-12 lbs and 8-15 yrs of life with a Exotic Shorthair, and plan on the breed's temperament and health profile being specific enough that deliberate attention to both is the baseline.
 At 7-12 lbs with a life expectancy of 8-15 yrs, the Exotic Shorthair represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Breed-Specific Rescues